ssfsx17/sky-islands/readable.md

 remains active for up to an hour after placement.
 The landmine triggers when someone is touching its 5-foot square during the status phase.
-It does an amount of elemental damage to whoever is in the trigger area equal to the preparer's Magic Damage + Alchemy Techs rating.
+It does an amount of elemental damage to whoever is in the trigger area equal to the preparer’s Magic Damage + Alchemy Techs rating.

 **Expert Placement of Elemental Landmine** - Type: Throw Object - Range:
 30 feet - Target: One 5-foot square - Places the elemental landmine in